NEW FEATURE:

 very nice jewlery box made from curly bloodwood, which the correspondent who sent the pics (Eric Schulz, whom I thank) says he has not seen before or since.
 I have not run across any curly bloodwood myself, nor have I found pics on the web of any, so I'd agree w/ Eric that it is rare.
 The enlargements show the curl better.

-a bloodwood bowl, 6.5" in diameter and 3" high, turned from a single block and finished in polyurethane (several coats, but no UV blocker).
+a bloodwood bowl, 6.5" in diameter and 3" high, turned from a single block and finished in polyurethane (several coats, with UV blocker).
 I love this bowl, not because it's anything anyone else would consider particularly special, but because it's the very first bowl I ever turned.
 It's thick (the whole thing is as thick as the rim) and somewhat clunky because I didn't trust myself or the wood enough to try to make it any thiner.
 No color correction was done or needed; this is exactly what it looks like, although in anything but a bright ambient light, it looks somewhat darker.
-It is now slightly darker than when it was first finished in the non-UV-blocker polyurethane, but not too much, which is consistent with statements I have read that bloodwood is the best red wood for holding its color.
+LATER: As you can see in the comparison shots at the very top of this page, it is now noticibly darker than when it was first finished in the non-UV-blocker polyurethane.
 The bottom of the bowl, which is NOT exposed to light, is noticibly lighter than the top and looks almost unchanged in color.
-I assume that had I used a UV-blocker finish, it would all be unchanged.

 bowls by Bryan Nelson (NelsonWood).
 Bryan fine-polishes his bowls with 1200 or even higher grit sandpaper while they are spinning at high speed on the lathe and then finishes them there with a friction polish of his own devising, thus achieving a shine and color vibrancy that is beautiful to behold, although these bowls are definitely brighter than any redwood I have experienced.
 The first is about 6" across, the second 4", and the third 8".